OpenUnited/platform/README.md

 ## Getting started / how to run the OpenUnited platform locally

-Good if you fork this repo, then depending on your local environment, do something like the following with "OpenUnited" changed for your own GitHub username.

 Database: please ensure you have postgresql running.
 If you haven't already, you can [download and install PostgreSQL](https://www.postgresql.org/download/)
 By default, the OpenUnited platform will look for a database named "ou_db" and use "postgres" as both the username and password.
 To override this, you can copy .env.example to .env locally and set the values you want.

+Please fork this repo, then depending on your local environment, do something like the following with "OpenUnited" changed for your own GitHub username.

 ```
 git clone git@github.com:OpenUnited/platform.git